In Egypt turmoil, start-up firms find ways to flourish

 By themselves, Egypt's start-up companies are too small to re-ignite economic growth or solve the problem of youth unemployment, estimated at over 20 percent.
 According to the investment ministry, firms established in May 2010 created 16,851 jobs; those established in May this year, just 7,151.

-But the ability of Egyptian entrepreneurs to operate in the current environment suggests room for much faster economic growth when the political situation eventually stabilizes.
+But the ability of Egyptian entrepreneurs to operate in the current environment suggests room for much faster economic growth when the political situation eventually stabilises.

 Zahran, 33, who worked for a multinational oil firm in Tunisia and in the energy industry in London before returning to Cairo, said Egypt's economy was "massively underserviced" after years of stagnation, leaving opportunities for expansion.